Instructions and Rules in Ekenäs Archipelago National Park

 In the National Park, the following are allowed:

 - go boating in the water course and to go ashore to the islands.
-Also walking and skiing are allowed with some exceptions; restricted areas (julkaisut.metsa.fi).
+Also walking and skiing are allowed with some exceptions; maps of the restricted areas (julkaisut.metsa.fi).

 Landing is prohibited between the 1st of January and 31st of December on the following islands: Lågskär-Mellanlandet, Hjortronskär-Äggolskär and the western part of Jussarö which belongs to the National Park.
 This prohibition to land protects the terrain and the species of the islands.
 However, it is allowed to hike along the marked trail at Jussarö.